 Making it is actually really easy.
 Like a chunky strawberry syrup, but it’s made completely from scratch and isn’t cloyingly sweet like most store-bought stuff.
 You’ll need fresh strawberries, a squeeze and zest of lemon to offset some sweetness, sugar, and cornstarch (mixed with water) for thickening.
 Let it simmer on the stove for a few minutes and you’re done.
 I usually make the compote in advance because it will need some time to thicken once removed from heat.

 PS: this stuff is ridiculously good spooned over cold, creamy greek yogurt in the morning.
-Or on top of waffles, ice cream, oatmeal, french toast, and funfetti angel food cake. (aka party in a cake pan!)
+Or on top of waffles, ice cream, oatmeal, mini french toast, and funfetti angel food cake. (aka party in a cake pan!)
+For the most dedicated of strawberry lovers, you could even enjoy it on top of strawberry bread.
+So many options!

 This brown butter pound cake will stand the test of time in my recipe repertoire.
 You’ll not only love the brown butter flavor, you’ll appreciate the spot-on texture as well.
 Dense without tasting too heavy, golden brown, and impeccably rich.
 Try it!